BlackyDrum/chromadb-ui/README.md

 - Run text-based document search inside a collection.
 - Run embedding-based nearest-neighbor search with raw vector JSON.
 - Search records in the current collection.
+- Add or upsert records with IDs, embeddings, optional documents and metadata.
 - Edit documents inline.
 - Edit metadata inline with JSON validation.
 - Expand a table row to preview that record's embedding.